WorldCup Sampling for Multi-bit LLM Watermarking: Introduction

+However, despite their effectiveness, existing multi-bit watermarking still inherits key limitations from their zero-bit foundations.
+In particular, most approaches rely on static logit perturbations to inject watermark signals, resulting in an implicit and weakly controlled interaction with the original model distribution.
+Such a design can interfere with the natural generation dynamics, especially at higher payloads, thereby degrading text quality and fluency.
+Meanwhile, these methods typically adopt counting-based decoding, where tokens are discretely mapped to binary outcomes and contribute equally.
+This creates a mismatch between soft probabilistic embedding and hard aggregation, leading to suboptimal trade-offs between message capacity and robustness.

 To overcome these limitations, we revisit multi-bit watermarking from a more direct and principled perspective.
-Rather than encoding messages indirectly through seed-driven steering, we treat the sampling step itself as a natural communication channel and embed bits directly into token selection.
-This shift is lightly motivated by Google’s SynthID Text~\citep{dathathri2024scalable}, which demonstrates that token-ranking perturbations can leave statistically verifiable traces without degrading text quality, albeit in a detection-only setting.
+Rather than relying on static logit biasing, we treat the sampling process itself as a structured communication channel and integrate message encoding more tightly into token selection.
+This perspective is loosely inspired by Google’s SynthID Text~\citep{dathathri2024scalable}, which demonstrates that token-ranking perturbations can leave statistically verifiable traces without degrading text quality, albeit in a detection-only setting.
 Building on this insight, we extend the idea to a full-fledged multi-bit regime and introduce a multi-round, hierarchical sampling strategy that couples message embedding with the competitive selection of candidate tokens.